 Using Donor Eggs

-Now is the TRULY fun part!
-You are pregnant!
-We generally will follow up with you until you are about 9 weeks pregnant and ready to move on to your OB.
-This may include weekly ultrasounds and some blood tests initially to make sure everything is looking good.
+If we are successful and you are pregnant, we generally will follow up with you until you are about 9 weeks pregnant and ready to move on to your obstetrician.
+This may include weekly ultrasounds and some blood tests initially to make sure everything is progressing normally.